-Following the proceedings, the Student Appeals Committee will meet in a private session to deliberate whether the respondent is responsible or not for the charges based on the Committee's judgment of whether it is more likely than not that misconduct has occurred.
-Decisions shall be based only on evidence presented at the hearing.
-The observer/recorder will remain in the session as a resource person, but will not participate in the deliberations.
-The Student Appeals Committee must reach a majority, with all members of the Student Appeals Committee giving input.
-The decision of the Student Appeals Committee is final.
+Following the proceedings, the Student Appeal Committee will meet in a private session to deliberate whether the respondent is responsible or not for the charges based on the Committee's judgment of whether it is more likely than not that misconduct has occurred.

+The Student Appeal Committee will not provide input on sanction(s) to the respondent.
+The Student Appeal Committees decision shall be based only on evidence presented at the hearing.
+The Chair will remain in the session as a resource person, but will not participate in the deliberations.
+The Student Appeal Committee must reach a majority decision, with all members of the Student Appeal Committee voting.
+The decision of the Student Appeal Committee is final.